lukaspatschil/federated_storage/README.md

 The gateway service provides a HTTP API and is the access point to the backend.

 Depending on the endpoint the gateway service relays the request to the matching services.
-In our case all requests use the `/sensordata` endpoint and therefore all requests are relayed to the sensordata service.
+In our case all requests use the `/sensordata` endpoint and therefore all requests are relayed to the sensor data service.

-#### Sensordata service
+#### Sensor data service

-The sensordata service is dedicated to handle everything sensordata related.
+The sensor data service is dedicated to handle everything sensor data related.
 In our case this means every request.
 It handles the distributed storage of all the data related to sensors and is therefore connected to the Dropbox service, MinIO service and MongoDB service.

 #### Logger service